-I can also relate to many of the people who have homes at the shore, as our family has one in Lavallette, NJ and we went through a couple days of wondering how hard did it get hit?
+I can also relate to many of the people who have homes at the shore, as our family has one in Lavallette, NJ, and we went through a couple of days of wondering how hard it would get hit.
 Is it still standing?
-Although no one has been granted access to the Barrier Island yet, I have to commend the town of Lavallette for taking photos of everyone’s homes and posting them on their website, as well as communicating daily about the work going on, in order to grant residents access to their homes.
+Although no one has been granted access to the Barrier Island yet, I have to commend the town of Lavallette for taking photos of everyone’s homes and posting them on their website, as well as communicating daily about the work going on, to grant residents access to their homes.

-Overall- we were very lucky to have sustained such minor damage for such a major storm.
+Overall, we were very lucky to have sustained such minor damage from such a major storm like Hurricane Sandy.
 The shore as we have known it will never be the same, but I know it will be better as we work to rebuild it.
 Power will eventually come back on, and hopefully before people go crazy from what I like to call living in “glorified camping” conditions.
-I hope that kids are able to go back to schools soon, as educating our youth should be our number one priority in this country, and keeping them out for 2 weeks after they’ve been in school for just 2 months is never a good thing.
+I hope that kids can go back to school soon, as educating our youth should be our number one priority in this country, and keeping them out for 2 weeks after they’ve been in school for just 2 months is never a good thing.

-There are many communities in NJ & NY that could use your help rebuilding and getting life back to normal.
-So please, think about those that have lost everything in this storm, and think about giving them back a little piece of normalcy.
+Many communities in NJ & NY could use your help rebuilding and getting life back to normal.
+So please, think about those who have lost everything in this storm, and think about giving them back a little piece of normalcy.
 Whether you can donate your time or money, anything and everything will help start these communities back on a path to normalcy.

 Donations can be dropped Monday through Friday, 9-3, at St Barbara’s or mailed to: